Wolkite City FC

-Wolkite City F.C.
-(Amharic: ወልቂጤ ከተማ, Wolkite Ketema) is a professional football club based in Wolkite, Ethiopia.
-They play in the Ethiopian Premier League, the top division of football in Ethiopia.
+Wolkite City Football Club (Amharic: ወልቂጤ ከተማ, Wolkite Ketema) is a professional football club based in Wolkite, Ethiopia.
+They play in the Ethiopian Higher League, the second division of football in Ethiopia.

 History

 Wolkite Ketema was founded in 2010.
 The club last played in the second division, Ethiopian Higher League, during the 2018–2019 season.
 That season Wolkite earned a promotion to the Ethiopian Premier League by finishing top of their respective group.
 To strengthen their team for their first season in the top flight, they signed a Ghanaian international Kweku Andoh, who most recently played for Ethiopian champions Mekelle 70 Enderta.

 Wolkite officially signed a two-year kit deal with Singapore-based apparel maker Mafro Sports in September 2019.

 Support

 Wolkite City enjoys a strong fan base with supporters often traveling with the team during away matches.

 Stadium

 The club plays its home matches at Wolkite Stadium.
 The pitch at the stadium was renovated in 2019 as a result of the Ethiopian Premier League's governing body deeming it unfit to host premier league matches.